7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Deploy-And-Manage-Compute-Resources/Azure-Administration-Azure-App-Services.md

 Azure App Service is an HTTP-based service for hosting web applications, REST APIs, and mobile back ends.
 An App Service plan defines a set of compute resources for a web application to run; the compute resources are analogous to a server farm in conventional web hosting:
 - Choose your own programming language for Windows or Linux
-	- Azure App Services you supports the following runtimes: .NET, .NET Core, Java Ruby, node.js, PHP, Python
+	- Azure App Services you supports the following runtimes: ASP.NET, .NET Core, .NET Framework, Java, Ruby, Node.js, PHP, Python (Django or Flask), HTML, Wordpress ,custom containers
 - Platform as a Service
 	- Region
 	- Number of VMs